MicrosoftDocs/well-architected/well-architected/ai/testing.md

 ### Tools

-- **[Azure Machine Learning data collector](/azure/machine-learning/concept-data-collection):** Use data collector to get real-time logging of input and output data from models that are deployed to managed online endpoints or Kubernetes online endpoints.
+- Use **[Azure Machine Learning data collector](/azure/machine-learning/concept-data-collection)** to get real-time logging of input and output data from models that are deployed to managed online endpoints or Kubernetes online endpoints.
 Machine Learning stores the logged inference data in Azure blob storage.
 You can then use this data for model monitoring, debugging, or auditing, which provides observability into the performance of your deployed models.
 If you deploy a model outside of Machine Learning or to a Machine Learning batch endpoint, you can't take advantage of data collector and have need to operationalize another data collection process.

-- **Machine Learning model monitoring:** To implement monitoring, Machine Learning acquires monitoring signals by performing statistical computations on streamed production inference data and reference data.
+- Use **Machine Learning model monitoring** to implement monitoring.
+Machine Learning acquires monitoring signals by performing statistical computations on streamed production inference data and reference data.
 The reference data can be historical training data, validation data, or ground truth data.
 On the other hand, the production inference data refers to the model's input and output data collected in production.

   - See [Machine Learning model monitoring](/azure/machine-learning/concept-model-monitoring) to learn about the monitoring capabilities of Machine Learning and the [metrics](/azure/machine-learning/concept-model-monitoring#monitoring-signals-and-metrics) that it captures and analyzes.